jdaw1/penrose_tiling/text/c.md

     That is, for all `tilingId`&#8239;&ge;&#8239;10, it is not possible to output all the data in a PostScript object.
     Instead a &lsquo;wanted&rsquo; subset is chosen.
     In [<kbd>controls.c</kbd>](../C/controls.c) there are functions `wantedPostScriptCentre()` which returns the centre of the desired region, and `wantedPostScriptAspect()` which returns the desired _y_/_x_ aspect ratio.
-    The largest possible area is then chosen, such that there are &le;&#8239;65535 rhombii (sometimes _x_ or _y_ equalities compel the number of rhombii to be slightly less than 65535).
+    The largest possible area is then chosen, such that there are &le;&#8239;65535 rhombi (sometimes _x_ or _y_ equalities compel the number of rhombi to be slightly less than 65535).
     (The other two PostScript output formats merely paint one thing after another, so never need a large PostScript array, and hence can cope with lots of stuff.)

 * Some minor and small administration functions are in [<kbd>smalls.c</kbd>](../C/smalls.c).
 Numbers comparisons (which perhaps should have been overloaded, but which weren&rsquo;t): `max_2()`, `min_2()`, `max_4()`, `min_4()`, `avg_2()`, `median_3()`, `median_4()`.
 Point comparisons (ditto): `points_different_2()`, `points_same_2()`, `points_different_3()`, `points_same_3()`, `points_different_4()`, `points_same_4()`, `collinear()`.
 Small exporting helpers: `newlinesInString()`, `fileExtension_from_ExportFormat()`.